Merch By Amazon (Amazon Merch) Beginners Guide

 - Advocating Hate

-- The obvious hate against groups of people, races etc. should be avoided simply by virtue of the fact that you’re not an asshole, but worth mentioning nonetheless.
+- The obvious hate against groups of people, races etc. should be avoided simply by virtue of the fact that you’re not a bad person, but worth mentioning nonetheless.

-- Hating anything can trigger rejections: “I hate pickles”, “I hate cats” are best avoided as ludicrous as that is.
+- Hating anything can trigger rejections: “I hate pickles”, “I hate cats” are best avoided.

 - Profiting from Tragedy